cityofmiami/api-standards/README.md

             -   Who can access it, private vs. partner vs. public

-    -   Do not publish internal APIs on the portal (where to publish internal APIs?)
+    -   Do not publish internal APIs on the portal

--   Support [how will we handle support?]

-    -   FAQ to provide guidance to solve common problems.

-    -   Provide best practices

-    -   Contact forms

-    -   Bug reporting

-    -   Forums / social media collaboration
+       - Publish internal / private APIs in internal exchange

 -   Provide specifications-based tooling